DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 NTLM
 Active Directory Logon using modified versions of Kerberos and LDAP
 DFS server
+Additionally
+If you setup samba to access the pppwn folder for the exploit files you can access the drive on...
+\\pppwn.local\pppwn
+or
+smb:\\pppwn.local\pppwn

+The share has no user/password required to access it.
 5. Do you want to use the old python version of pppwn, it is much slower (Y|N)?:
 This will most likely only show if you initially chose to enable it at this point choose if you want to actively use it  (here i chose not to)
 ![-](imgs/python2.JPG)